Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 - 3 min read

 Drone technology has changed this completely.
-High-resolution aerial imagery can now be captured safely from the ground, giving estate managers a rapid overview of roof condition without downtime.
+High-resolution aerial imagery can now be captured safely from the ground, giving estate managers a rapid overview of roof condition without downtime - particularly valuable for large commercial-style public buildings.

 Both approaches still have their place.
-This 2026 guide compares drone roof surveys with traditional roof inspections to help you choose the right method for your building or portfolio.
+This 2026 guide compares drone roof surveys with traditional roof inspections to help you choose the right method for your building or wider public-sector or commercial portfolio.

 What Is a Traditional Roof Inspection?

 A traditional roof inspection involves a qualified surveyor accessing the roof physically to assess materials, joints and structural elements.
-This method may use ladders, scaffolding or MEWPs to reach difficult areas.
+This method may use ladders, scaffolding or MEWPs to reach difficult areas - often required on complex public-sector or commercial roof structures.

 What it provides: